-Press and hold the 1 button on the keypad or press the lock button on the fob.
+Press and hold the 1 button on the keypad (button 1) or press the lock button on the fob.
+This will lock the main door and disable cargo access.

-Unlocking Entrance (typical)
+Unlocking Entrance

 Type in the five-digit entry code followed by the 1 button on the keypad or press the unlock button on the fob.
+This will unlock the main door and enable cargo access.